rodionmoiseev/gradle-plugins/idea-utils-plugin/README.md

          //  Parent project directory for single-project setup)
          // defined in: project
          workingDirectory = project(':sub-project').projectDir

+         //Environment variables to pass to the executing process (Groovy map)
+         // default: [:]
+         // defined in: project
+         env = [:]

          //When set to 'true', this configuration will appear under 'Defaults' tree in the
          // 'Run/Debug Configurations' screen, and will act as default settings for other configurations